Greece Moments Greece Moments

 View of Patras

-History buffs will visit the remains of a Roman agora and the Odeon (theater).
-It gets really cozy with an almost village flair in the (still existing) old town district directly on the Patras Kastro.
-The taverns around the Kastro are among the most traditional in the whole city.
+History buffs should visit the remains of a Roman agora and the Odeon (theater).
+The (still-existing) part of the old town right next to Patras Kastro offers a truly cozy, almost village-like atmosphere.
+The taverns around the Kastro are among the most traditional in the city.

 Rio-Andirrio Bridge near Patras

-For a long time, the 771 million euro project was considered unfeasible because the Gulf was located in an earthquake zone (see article: Greece Earthquake).
-However, in August 2004, shortly before the Olympic Games in Greece, the Rio-Andirrio Bridge ceremoniously opened.
-Today, travelers are happy about the comfortable crossing, which, however, also costs around 14 euros per car.
+The โ‚ฌ771 million project was long considered unfeasible because the Gulf is located in an earthquake zone (see article: Greece Earthquakes).
+However, in August 2004, shortly before the Olympic Games in Greece, the Rio-Andirrio Bridge was officially opened.
+Today, travelers enjoy the convenient crossing, which, however, costs around 14 euros per car.

 #8 Nafpaktos: The Charming Port City

-Nafpaktos is an ideal stopover on a journey along the northern part of the Gulf of Corinth.
-Just a 30-minute drive east of Patras is the historic port city of Nafpaktos.
-We visited the charming town with its almost 13,400 inhabitants in September and immediately took it to our hearts.
+Nafpaktos is an ideal stopover on a trip along the northern part of the Gulf of Corinth.
+Just a 30-minute drive east of Patras lies the historic port city of Nafpaktos.
+We visited this charming little town with its nearly 13,400 residents in September and immediately fell in love with it.

 Nafpaktos Griechenland Geheimtipp Ausblick Patras